 What we lose when remote working

-What follows is my initial list of the benefits – which are often intangible -that we lose when we are not co-located.
-I’m looking for collaborators to improve the list.
+What follows is my initial list of the benefits that we lose when we are not co-located.
+I’m looking for collaborators to improve the list:

-Nonverbal communication such as posture and gestures, that is unrestricted by the time lag, poor fidelity, and narrow field-of-view of video calls.
+Nonverbal communication such as posture and gestures that are unrestricted by the time lag, poor fidelity, and narrow field-of-view of video calls.

 Subtle cues beyond the rudimentary visual and auditory ability of video calls.
 For one thing, these subtle cues create a truer understanding of each other’s physical health and mental wellbeing